jamiedevivoo/Self/App/QUICK-README.md

 -  **Extensions** - Extensions of framework classes.
 -  **Assets** - Static assets the project relies on (inc. content and configurations).

-Each of these are further split up into *Generic Reusables* and *Final Classes*.
+Each of these are further split up into *Generic Reusables* and *Final Classes*, more information about this is in the documentation notes.